In this tutorial you will use the

 R Markdown as a format is an efficient tool.
 If you need to make changes to your workflow, you can simply modify the report and re-render (or knit) the report.
 This creates an efficient workflow.
 Your future self will appreciate it too.
 R Markdown provides documentation for you to see what code you used to create a figure or to analyze the data.

-knitr package to render our markdown and create easy to read documents from
+knitr package to render your markdown and create easy to read documents from

 .Rmd files.
-We will cover how to use
+You will learn how to use

 knitr later in this lesson series.